Frequently Asked Questions

 8. What is the expected waitlist to receive a scheduled date for the SLA assessment after payment?

-Please review the information on the Inspire FAQ page about scheduling and cancelling assessments.
+Please review the information on the Inspire FAQ page about scheduling the SLA assessments.
 The SLA calendar is published on the Inspire website every 2-3 months.

 9. I need a testing accommodation to take the assessment, what do I do?